io-digital/gore/readme.md

 the test runner is page navigation oriented, meaning that individual tests are split into steps (just async functions) that trigger some kind of page navigation and ultimately a boolean value indicating the outcome of your test case.

+the test runner is page navigation oriented, meaning that each test case is made up of discrete steps (just async functions) that interact with the page in some way.

+every step in a test case besides the final one is allowed to return `boolean`, `string` and `undefined` values allowing you to pass or fail a test early, navigate to a new page, or declare that navigation occurred manually, respectively. the final step of a test is required to return a `boolean` value to indicate the outcome.

 each test case and its constituent steps are executed sequentially.

 ## example